mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-fiat-shamir.md

 ## Codec for Linear maps {#group-prove}

-We describe a codec for Schnorr proofs over groups of prime order `p` that is intended for byte-oriented hash functions.
+We describe a codec for Schnorr proofs over groups of prime order `p` that is intended for duplex sponges where `Unit = u8`.

     class LinearMapCodec:
         Group: groups.Group = None